Introduction to Geography

 Reading Assignment: "MapQuest: Office of the Geographer Makes Information Visual"

 The United States Department of State is responsible for managing international relations.
 It contains an Office of the Geographer that provides a range of geographic services in support of the State Department's international relations mission.
 To learn more about what the Office of the Geographer does, please read the article "MapQuest: Office of the Geographer Makes Information Visual."
-The article begins on page 30 of the March 2009 State Magazine.
+The article is on pages 30-33 of the March 2009 State Magazine.